-- 1. Problem sets: There will be a total of 6 problem sets, each worth 60 points, and each set will contain several questions, some of which will require you to use the SciFinder database.
+- 1. Problem sets.
+There will be a total of 6 problem sets, each worth 60 points, and each set will contain several questions, some of which will require you to use the SciFinder database.
 I will, however, grade only three problems from each set.
 Don't try to guess which problems I'm going to grade!
 There will be a 10-point penalty for incomplete problem sets (didn't finish a problem, when you could have come and spoken with me?
 Yup, that's incomplete).
 Late problem sets will be assessed a 10%-per-day penalty.
 I will drop the lowest problem set score. - 2.
-Examinations and Literature Discussions: Examinations will take place on Wednesday evenings from 6 to 9 PM.
+Examinations and Literature Discussions.
+Examinations will take place on Wednesday evenings from 6 to 9 PM.
 Exams will be divided into two parts: a written part based on lecture material, and an oral part based on a class literature discussion.
 The literature discussions will be held 2-weeks prior to each exam.
 I will provide you with a paper from the inorganic chemistry literature, along with questions to guide your reading.
 We will then meet in class on those discussion days to discuss the answers to those questions, often with you presenting your answers.
-The oral portion of your exam will based on the answer to one of your questions.
+The oral portion of your exam will be based on the answer to one of your questions.

-- 3. Quizzes: Every so often I'll give you a quiz as a "check" on your understanding.
-You never know... - 4.
-Final exam.
-The final exam will be cumulative.
-However, it will focus more heavily on material covered between Exam 3 and the Final.
+- 3. Quizzes.
+Every so often I'll give you a quiz as a "check" on your understanding.
+Quizzes will be unannounced and will be a way of assessing your independently "keeping up" with material. - 4.
+Final Exam.
+More to come!